Skip to main content

 3.1. with external meter

-The DLM needs to understand the overall load at the house connection, accounting for both charging currents and other consumer loads.
-This allows for dynamic adjustments in current distribution to the LP.
+Dynamic load management (DLM) must account for the total load at the house connection, including both charging currents and other household power usage.
+This allows for real-time adjustments in power distribution to Charging Stations.

 3.2.
 Load Throw-Off Management